old header

 By Debbie Selsavage | June 1, 2020 | Comments Off on Covid-19 has changed the conversation

-When social distancing began in response to Covid-19, I, and other dementia practitioners, could no longer facilitate support groups for the care partners of individuals living with Alzheimer’s and other …
+When social distancing began in response to Covid-19, I, and other dementia practitioners, could no longer facilitate support groups for the care partners of individuals living with Alzheimer’s and other forms of dementia.
+Previously, I had conducted two support groups per month, but these had to be canceled and hastily reorganized as virtual meetings through …

 As a Care-giver-Going to their world